induktio/thinker/Details.md

 1. Base governors of all factions will now prefer to work borehole tiles instead of always emphasizing food production.
 The patch makes governors assume borehole tiles produce 1 food but this will not affect the actual nutrient intake or anything else beyond tile selection.
 2. All landmarks that are placed on random maps can now be configured from `thinker.ini`.
-3. New faction placement algorithm tries to balance faction starting locations more evenly across the whole map area while keeping more distance to any nearest neighbors.
+3. New faction placement algorithm tries to balance faction starting locations more evenly across the whole map area while avoiding unusable spawns on tiny islands.
+The selection also takes into account land quality near the spawn.
 The effect is most noticeable on huge map sizes.
 Can be selected with `faction_placement` option.

 The following fixes are applied from Scient's unofficial patch v2.0: